 At our corporate headquarters facility located in San Diego, California, we operate a clinical laboratory that is CLIA-certified, CAP accredited and licensed by the California Department of Public Health.
-In this facility we also develop novel assays that are part of our project pipeline for future commercial launch and we manufacture our microfluidic channels and various assay reagents and products used in our testing processes.
-We also work closely with external manufacturers to outsource certain products such as collection tubes and to manufacture items that we intend to use in the near future to reduce costs and improve efficiency.
+In this facility we also develop novel assays that are part of our project pipeline for future commercial launch, and we manufacture our microfluidic channels and various assay reagents used in our testing processes.
+We also work closely with external manufacturers to outsource certain materials used in our assays such as transport tubes and to manufacture items that we intend to use in the near future to reduce costs and improve efficiency.